Kenny-Haworth/Projects/TerraNova/README.md

 <li>Wind now "dies down" at the end of the day rather then "ends at the end of the day."</li>
 </ul>

-As a testament to how efficient the Menu Manager is, for the first time the total amount of code has dropped from an update!
+As a testament to the efficiency of the Menu Manager, for the first time the total amount of code has dropped from an update!

 Total lines of code: <strong>2672</strong> (<strong>removed 153</strong> since last update)